mikeguidry/clockwork/README.md

 due to packet fragmentation and to keep the information in memory until its prepared.
 This concludes the base operations.
 Everything that goes any further should be within a module, and called periodically with timers.

+There are optional 'spy functions' that can be attached to a module.
+It means that the functions chosen inside of the pointer list are used immediately before the actual functions.
+This allows another function to directly manipulate a different moduile without having to perform a lot of different tests, and hacks.

 Fully functionable modules at the moment: httpd - web server to distribute content